 Susan Hadden is the daughter of two capable parents whose home was a hive of creative activity and well supplied work spaces: a basement metal shop for her engineer / inventor / boat building father, a chemistry lab for her brother, a canvas of expression for her home-making mother with a well-stocked art table for all.
-Susan showed signs of interest in architecture soon after her sister gave her Lincoln logs when she was two, followed by her mother’s gift of a metal box containing essential adult tools when she turned five.
-Early projects included box forts under the ping pong table, a multi-story self-built tree-house, various 'pod' designs for studying and entertaining, a loft and series of renovations in her bedroom over eighteen years, influenced by 1970's pop culture.
+Susan showed signs of interest in architecture soon after her sister gave her Lincoln logs when she was two, followed by her mother’s gift of a metal box containing essential adult tools, all color coordinated teal, when she turned five.
+Early projects included box forts under the ping pong table, a multi-story self-built tree-house, various modular 'pod' designs for studying and entertaining, a loft she built with her father and series of renovations in her bedroom over eighteen years, influenced by 1970's pop culture.

-Susan studied fine art and earned a Bachelor of Architecture degree from Penn State University.
+Susan studied fine art, then earned a Bachelor of Architecture degree from Penn State University.
 She has worked as an architectural designer and consultant based in Philadelphia for over thirty years.
 She brings experiences restoring her parents’ wooden boats, renovating historic buildings, gardening and raising two sons, along with her thrifty and optimistic nature to interactions with clients and contractors.

 Inspirational resources included:

 Books brought home from the 25c damaged books room" by her mom who worked the evening shift at Book-of-the-Month Club.

 Two favorites were: Living on the Earth by Alicia Bay Laurel, Random House 'Vintage books' New York 1971; and Nomadic Furniture by James Hennessey and Victor Papane Random House 'Pantheon Books' New York 1973